Aboriginal Mental Health

 Locations

-There are Statewide Specialist Aboriginal Mental Health Service staff based at these Community CAMHS sites:
+There are Statewide Specialist Aboriginal Mental Health Service staff based at numerous clinics in the metro area.

-If you are going to another Community CAMHS clinic, we can have someone come to meet you at your appointment.
+If you are going to a Community CAMHS clinic appointment, someone can support you at your appointment.